tehfink/cmsplugin-image-gallery/README.rst

 When you use the ``Filer Gallery`` plugin, you can select the gallery that should be rendered and a display type.
-This is useful if one and the same gallery should be rendrerd in different ways at different places on your site.
+This is useful if one and the same gallery should be rendered in different ways at different places on your site.
 The selected value will be added to the plugin template's context with the variable name ``{{ display_type }}``.